zanderarnao/Letterboxd-Reviews/letterboxd.md

-A Word Frequency and Sentment Analysis of My Letterboxd Reviews
+An Analysis of My Letterboxd Reviews
 ================
 by Ye Watcher of Movies, Zander